-Assessment (A) (B) (C) (D) (E) criterion Outstanding Excellent Very Good Good Uncompetitive Of the highest Of high quality and Interesting, Sound, but Has significant quality and at strongly competitive. sound and lacks a weaknesses. the forefront Approximately 15% of compelling. compelling Approximately of research in applications should Approximately element.
-20% of the field. receive scores in this 20% of Approximately applications Approximately band. applications 35% of are likely to fall 10% of should applications into this band. applications receive are likely to should scores in this fall into this receive band. band. scores in this band.
+Assessment criterion (A) (B) (C) (D) (E) Outstanding Excellent Very Good Good Uncompetitive Gillerien Of the highest quality and at the forefront of research in the field.
+Approximately 10% of applications should receive scores in this band.
+Of high quality and strongly competitive.
+Approximately 15% of applications should receive scores in this band.
+Interesting, sound and compelling.
+Approximately 20% of applications should receive scores in this band.
+Sound, but lacks a compelling element.
+Approximately 35% of applications are likely to fall into this band.
+Has significant weaknesses.
+Approximately 20% of applications are likely to fall into this band.